vectorgrp/sil-kit-fmu-importer/README.md

 After running the command, the FMU Importer will internally create a SIL Kit participant and connect to the SIL Kit registry configured in the SIL Kit configuration file.
 If no configuration was provided or if it did not specify a registry URI, the default URI `silkit://localhost:8500` will be used.
 The FMU Importer uses the SIL Kit logger for its output.
 Therefore, you need to provide a SIL Kit configuration file that contains a `Logging` section to see any output provided by the FMU Importer.
+The FmuImporter defaults to loading this configuration file from ./Config.silkit.yaml, but a different one can be provided by the corresponding command line option (-s).
 The FMU Importer prints most of its logs on the `Info` level, but in case an error occurs, there is one log message on the `Error` level that contains the error message and a log message on the `Debug` level that contains the error message including further information (such as a stack trace) to track the error's origin more easily.
 > Persistence allows the FMU to be extracted once and reused across runs by storing it in a known folder (that has the same name as the FMU itself) and validating it with a hash.

+### **Example setup with a FMU exported by Vector vVIRTUALtarget**
+* Export the FMU with vVIRTUALtarget 9 or newer (refer to the tools help section `Functional Mock-up Unit` for further details).
+* Optionally create a CANoe configuration if you want to interact with the FMU.
+  * Load the vVIRTUALtarget generated FMU specific .vCDL file (*_FMU.vCDL) into the CANoe configurations Communication Setup (use CANoe 19 or newer for the best experience).
+  * If not in possession of the .vCDL file, you can also use the VcdlExporter to extract it from the FMU.
+  * Enable SIL Kit and keep the default settings.
+  * In the CANoe Options set the `Working mode` to `Custom` and the `Time Source` to `External: SIL Kit`.
+  * If FMI LS-BUS CAN is used, make sure that the terminal names and the CAN network names in CANoe are the same and mapped accordingly to SIL Kit.

+* Make sure a SIL Kit Registry is already running, if not start one manually with the default URI:

+      ./sil-kit-registry --listen-uri 'silkit://0.0.0.0:8500'

+* Start the SIL Kit FMU Importer with the FMU e.g.:

+      ./FmuImporter -f ./anySutFolder/anySut.fmu

+* If you want a synchronized simulation start a SIL Kit System Controller listing all the participants e.g. with the following parameters which reflect the default participant names:

+      ./sil-kit-system-controller "sil-kit-fmu-importer" "CANoe""

+* Start any other participants and/or the simulation in CANoe.

 ## **Data, Time, and Lifecycle Handling**